dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 ```

-Checking the status, we can see that the reference toi the certificate is not allowed.
+Checking the status, we can see that the reference to the certificate is not allowed.

 ```bash